MrManny/MrManny.github.io/index.md

 I also look beyond what today's concerns are, identifying and building the toolings for the future.

+## What I Teach

+Due to my unique positioning (5+ experience in generative AI), I have had an early start to working with generative AI.
+I use that knowledge to help my colleagues managing day-to-day operations more efficiently, infusing my technical expertise in design of agentic systems.

+I also have a decent background in agile processes and forecasting methods.
+I use it to drive reliable predictions of delivery times, ensuring that our customers are met with success on schedule (or usually event before schedule).

 ## Extras

 In the uncanny valley between business and pleasure, I also drive extracurricular projects, such as for the Lange Nacht der Forschung 2026.